Muriwai: History

 The Muriwai area is traditionally a part of rohe of the Tāmaki Māori tribe Te Kawerau ā Maki, known originally by the name One Rangatira ("The Chiefly Beach"), referring to the tohunga Rakatāura's visit to the beach.
 The beach has spiritual significance to Te Kawerau ā Maki, as it is a part of Te Rerenga Wairua, the pathway that souls take to Cape Reinga to depart the world.

 Te Kawerau ā Maki and Ngāti Whātua fought over the area when the latter settled south of the Kaipara Harbour.
 Muriwai became known as the border between Te Kawerau ā Maki and Ngāti Whātua, when peace was struct by the Te Kawerau ā Maki chief Te Hawiti / Te Au o Te Whenua.
 The area was settled by Ngāti Te Kahupara, a Ngāti Whātua hapū with Kawerau ancestry, until the 20th century.

 The southern Muriwai Beach area was also known as Paenga Tohorā, referring to the many whale strandings that happened in the location.
 Te Au o Te Whenua lived at Te Korekore, a headland pā located at the south end of the beach.
 He was known for collecting and drying Paphies ventricosa (toheroa) collected from the Muriwai area, which he would trade with other Tāmaki Māori iwi and hapū for delicacies.
 The gannet colony headland was known as Ōtakamiro, the location of a pā named after the ancestor Takamiro.
 Other pā and villages to the south-east of the beach included Matuakore, Te Toheriri, Ngārihariha and Tirikohua.
 The modern name, Muriwai, means "End of the Water".
-It refers to the Te Muriwai, a kāinga located upstream of the beach along the Muriwai Stream/Okiritoto Stream, which over time became a name for the river valley, and eventually for the wider area.
+It refers to the Te Muriwai, a kāinga located upstream of the beach along Ōkiritoto Stream, which over time became a name for the river valley, and eventually for the wider area.

+During the late 19th century, John Foster established a flax mill at Muriwai, stopping in 1893 when this became less economically viable.
+In 1894 Muriwai Valley School was established.
+The school only operated part-time, due to the school's rural location.
+At the turn of the century, politician and Mayor of Auckland City Edwin Mitchelson constructed a wooden mansion at Muriwai which he named Oaia, referencing adjacent Oaia Island.

+During World War II, the New Zealand Government feared that the Japanese army could invade Auckland along the west coast, landing at Muriwai.
+During this period, a United States Marine Corps camp was established at Muriwai, in part due to these fears.

-In 1962, Muriwai became the location where the COMPAC submarine communications cable connected Auckland to Sydney, and a repeater station was installed 3km from Muriwai Beach.
+In 1962, Muriwai became the location where the COMPAC submarine communications cable connected Auckland to Sydney, and a repeater station was installed 3 km from Muriwai Beach.
 This was used until 5 October 1983, when a cable fault at Sydney caused the system to cease working.

+Muriwai was badly damaged by Cyclone Gabrielle in February 2023.
+Two volunteer firefighters were killed by a landslip during the cleanup.